MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/sqlrutils/how-to-create-a-stored-procedure-from-r.md

 ---
-title: How to create a stored procedure from R code
+title: Use sqlrutils to convert R code to a stored procedure
-description: Use the sqlrutils R package in SQL Server to bundle R language code into a single function that can be passed as an argument to a stored procedure. ms.prod: ml-server ms.technology:
+description: Use the sqlrutils R package in SQL Server to bundle R language code into a single function that can be passed as an argument to a stored procedure. ms.prod: mlserver ms.technology:

 ms.date: 10/06/2020